-in a New Direction
+in a new direction

-Partners Will Starritt and Andrew Taylor continually test new concepts to succeed
+Urban Rider Partners Will Starritt and Andrew Taylor continually test new concepts to succeed

-and scale their business, partnering with Brightpearl to make it happen.
+and scale their business, partnering with Brightpearl to make it happen

 The year was 2007 when friends Will Starritt and Andrew Taylor saw an opportunity to be their own bosses, taking on the lease of an existing motorcycle shop that had been trading for over 20 years but had failed to move with the times.
 Little did they know that starting their new business, Urban Rider, would be quite the adventure.

 “We’ve done a lot, considering the difficult market conditions,” Will said, laughing a bit while looking back at the downturn in the world economy.
 “We signed the lease, and the next day I remember reading in the newspapers a story about this phenomenon coined ‘the credit crunch’.
 We saw our business concepts and ideas tested in the harshest of economic environments, and know we could have been blown away in the first year.”

 That first year saw over £200,000 in sales, and just six and a half years later Urban Rider’s sales have grown to over £1,000,000 gross.

 Those initial concepts that contributed to growth combined each founder’s unique talents and background.
 Will’s degree in engineering at Nottingham and industrial design at London’s RCA came in handy for designing bespoke bikes for customers.
 Andrew came from a legacy of retail entrepreneurs, including his great grandfather, Sir John Moores, founder of Littlewoods.

 “He was keen to not go into the family business and just do his own thing,” Will said of Andrew.
 “We want to have a certain standard of living, make our own money, do something we enjoy and be in control of our time.”